English ship Bristol (1653)

 Bristol was a 44-gun fourth rate vessel of the Commonwealth of England built under the 1651 Programme.
-She arrived too late for the First Anglo-Dutch War, however, was an active participant in the Second Anglo-Dutch War though in the Third she was no longer used as a line-of battle vessel and reverted to a role of cruising against privateers.
+She arrived too late for the First Anglo-Dutch War, but was an active participant in the Second and Third Anglo-Dutch Wars.
+In the Third, she was no longer used as a line-of battle vessel and reverted to a role of cruising against privateers.
 She was lost in this role in the English Channel when she was captured by the French.
 Two weeks later she was recaptured by the English and sank in 1709.

 Bristol was the first vessel to carry the name in the English and Royal Navy.

 Construction and specifications

 She was ordered by Parliament on 27 February 1652 to be built at Portsmouth Dockyard under the guidance of Master Shipwright John Tippetts.
 Her dimensions were gundeck 130 ft 0 in with 104 ft 0 in keel for tonnage with a breadth of 31 ft 1 in and a depth of hold of 13 ft 0 in.
 Her builder's measure tonnage was calculated as 534 45/94 tons.
 Her draught was 15 ft 0 in.
 Her measurements were later recorded as gundeck 130 ft 0 in with 109 ft 0 in keel for tonnage with a breadth of 34 ft 0 in and a depth of hold of 13 ft 6 in.
 Her builder's measure tonnage was 670 tons.

 Her gun armament in 1653 was 50 guns and by 1660 it was down to 40 guns.
 Under the 1666 Establishment her armament was nominally set at 50 guns consisting of twenty-six culverins, twenty-two demi-culverins, four sakers.
 She actually carried 48 guns consisting of twenty-four culverins, twenty-two demi-culverines and two sakers.
 The 1677 establishment set her guns at 48 wartime and 42 peacetime consisting of twenty-two culverins, twenty 8-pounder guns and six sakers.
 By 1685 her guns were set at 48 guns consisting of twenty-two 12-pounder guns, twenty-two 8-pounder guns and four 3-pounder guns.
 Her manning was 200 personnel in 1653, then down to 150 personnel in 1660 and back up to 200 in 1666.
 It was later established at 230/200/150 personnel based on the amount of weaponry carried.